tldr-pages/tldr/pages/linux/taskset.md

 # taskset

-> Get or set a processes CPU affinity or start a new process with a defined CPU affinity.
+> Get or set a process' CPU affinity or start a new process with a defined CPU affinity.

 - Get a running process's CPU affinity by PID: